-Henry (Ewan McGregor, “Beginners”) and Maria (Naomi Watts, “J. Edgar”) take their three sons, Lucas (Tom Holland), Thomas (Samuel Joslin) and Simon (Oaklee Pendergast) on a coast side vacation in Southeast Asia just days before a massive tsunami hits.
+Henry (Ewan McGregor) and Maria (Naomi Watts) take their three sons, Lucas (Tom Holland), Thomas (Samuel Joslin) and Simon (Oaklee Pendergast) on a coast side vacation in Southeast Asia just days before a massive tsunami hits.
 Bayona makes it clear early on that the parents love their children and vice versa.
 It almost gets to the point where you wish he’d stop toying with our emotions since we know what will soon happen to the family.

-When the tsunami hits, Bayona unleashes a cataclysm that would make Roland Emmerich (“The Day After Tomorrow”) jealous.
+When the tsunami hits, Bayona unleashes a cataclysm that would make Roland Emmerich (The Day After Tomorrow) jealous if he were capable of making disasters seem like a threat to actual people not CGI creations.
 Waves gush out through the resort tearing down trees, smashing windows and sweeping away vacationers and furniture like they were nothing.

 Holland is extraordinary.
 He goes past that wall most child actors have where they’re playing a role and becomes that brave, scared little boy trying to care for his battered mother.
 McGregor remains as consistently on as always and Henry’s search for his family offers the film’s moments most likely to choke you up.